Celebrating Success

 Written by STA

-Amiably hosted by Deputy Headteacher Mr Burns, awards were handed out by Headteacher Mr Smith, Councillor Liz Green, CEO of Learning Partners Jack Mayhew and Mrs C Henderson, Chair of Governors.
+Warmly compered by Deputy Headteacher Mr Burns, the ceremony saw awards presented by Headteacher Mr Smith, Councillor Liz Green, CEO of Learning Partners Jack Mayhew and Mrs C. Henderson, Chair of Governors.